-Notify your employees, clients and vendors that you’ll be taking a vacation about a month before you go.
-Send a short email reminder a week before you take off, and include contact information for people who can be reached in your absence.
+Tell employees, clients and vendors about your plans.
+Notify them about a month before your departure.
+Then give them, another reminder a week before you pack your bags.
+Include contact information for people who can be reached in your absence.
 Here’s an example:

 Just a short note to remind you that I will be on vacation August 1-15, enjoying the blue beaches of Hawaii.
 If you have questions about sales, contact Stan at [phone number.]
 For any product-related issues, Ivan can assist you at [phone].
 I’ll touch base when I return.

-I find that including a short mention of your plans for your vacation helps you connect to people better.
-They like hearing about your plans, and it makes you human, not just the owner of a business.
-I’ve often gotten travel advice from clients about destinations I mentioned in these emails.
+And discussing your vacation plans makes you a bit more human, not just the owner of a business.
+You may even get travel advice from clients about destinations you mention in these emails.

-You can also use the note in tip 3 as an autoresponder for your email.
-Google Mail lets you set up vacation responses for whatever period you want to set it up for.
+You can also use the note in Tip 3 as an auto-responder for your email.
+Gmail lets you set up vacation responses for whatever period you want to set it up for.
 And don’t forget your voicemail!
-Leave a recorded message directing callers to the appropriate people, and let them know when you will return.
+Leave a recorded message directing callers to the appropriate people and let them know when you will return.

 You know how those lingering projects or tasks stay on your mind?
 All the more reason to take care of them before you go on vacation so you don’t waste energy worrying about them while you’re trying to relax.
 Finishing up everything before your vacation will also reduce the temptation to take work with you (and your family will be glad for that).

 Make a plan the week before your vacation so that you have plenty of time to wrap up projects, from the most urgent to the less important ones.

 Make a list of your emergency numbers to give to key employees who might need to reach you.